-The audited consolidated financial statements were approved by the Board of Directors on February 27, 2022.
+The unaudited consolidated financial statements were approved by the Board of Directors on May 9, 2022.

 Basis of consolidation

 The consolidated financial statements include financial statements of Equityline Mortgage Investment Corporation and Equityline SPV Limited Partnership, a special purpose vehicle over which it has control.